 People prefer enjoyment of present goods to future goods because future satisfaction, when viewed from the present, undergoes a discount.
 Interest is this discount, which must be paid in order to induce people to lend money and thereby to postpone present satisfaction to a future date.
-Thus, Interest is the reward made for inducing people to change their time-preference from the present to the future.
+Thus, a.
+As compared to the future or remote wants, present wants are more intensely felt by the people.